Spektrum Iran

 Autor

-Assistenzprofessor für Medienkunst, Abteilung für Religionen und Medien, IRIB-Universität, Iran
+Assistenzprofessor für Medienkunst, Abteilung für Religionen und Medien, IRIB-Universität, Tehran, Iran

 10.22034/spektrum.2026.556925.1044